henriqueinonhe/investments/README.md

 And *voila*, you're all set.

+P.S.
+As the certificate is self-signed, you'll probably need to access the API via browser first (`/` path leads to the API documentation), before consuming it via the frontend.

 ### 4.3 Migrations

 **After** running the application the first thing you'll need to do is to run the migrations to setup the DB tables.